Thank you for reading our post, please rate this article at the end.

 The Different Paths to Mount Whitney’s Summit

-There are plenty of ways to ascend to the summit of Mount Whitney, but we want to talk about the two options we mentioned above – the short Mount Whitney Trail and the challenging John Muir Trail.
+There are plenty of ways to reach the summit of Mount Whitney, but we want to talk about the two options we mentioned above—the short Mount Whitney Trail and the challenging John Muir Trail.

 Mount Whitney Trail